 Lecturer in Spanish (E&S) (Penryn)

 Jordina is a Lecturer in Spanish and, since September 2017, the College of Humanities has trusted her with the launch and coordination of the Foreign Language Centre's expansion in Penryn, the university campus in Cornwall.
 She teaches Spanish language at all levels there and coordinates a langauge provision which includes French as well.
-She is involved in the design and delivery of the new short language courses which the university is offering to the Ministry of Defense, and has recently joined the Catalan langauge team of the EUniTA project to contribute to the last stages of the European University Language Tandem platform.
+She is involved in the design of the new short language courses which the university is offering to the Ministry of Defense.

 She held a Lectureship in Hispanic Studies in the Department of Modern Languages and co-ordinated the Evening Language Programme within the university's Foreign Language Centre between 2013 and 2017.
 She has also organised the Spanish DELE Exams since the FLC became an Instituto Cervantes-accredited Exam Centre in 2016.